-After half-term you will receive a personalised Pathways letter, outlining the route that you should potentially be on, and the choices that are therefore available to you.
-Over the next few weeks you will make some very important decisions about your GCSE subjects which you will begin studying in Year 10 (the exception being RS which has already begun).
+You will have already received a personalised pathways letter, outlining the route that you have been placed on, and the choices available to you.
+Over the next few weeks you will make some very important decisions about your GCSE subjects which you will begin studying in Year 10 (the exception being RS which begins in Year 9).

 We believe in providing a curriculum which is appropriate, balanced, relevant, and above all, challenging for everyone.
-In making your decisions, you should also consider what courses you may wish to study Post-16+ and beyond, in order to ensure progress.
+In making your decisions, you should also consider what courses you may wish to study Post-16 and beyond, in order to ensure progress.
 We will be helping to guide you through this process, making sure you have plenty of time to understand it, and ask questions, so that you plan and make decisions which are right for you.